 - Camco RV Brass Inline Water Pressure Regulator

 - Camco 90 Degree Hose Elbow

-I know you may have full hookups, but you can’t be too careful with your city water hookup.
-It is really easy to get bacteria and buildup in the RV lines or even your white drinking hose.
-Even if you are using a good filter like the Camco, an extra filer can really help.
-I also find this style filter even better for drinking water, or if you are using your fresh water tanks.
+You may have full hookups, but you can’t be too careful with your city water hookup.
+It is straightforward to get bacteria and buildup in the RV lines or even your white drinking hose.
+Even if you use a good filter like the Camco, an extra filter can help.
+I also find this style filter even better for drinking water or using your freshwater tanks.

 The electric hookups at campgrounds are notoriously sketchy.
 If you plug your RV into shore power and there is an electric issue, you could do some real (and expensive) damage to your rig.